Kerenn/Comp3211_NeuralnetworkAproachRecognitionCode/README.md

 # Handwritten-Digit-Recognition with Neural Network(COMP3211)
 Neural network aproach of our project.
 This project creates Deep Neural Network with 4 hidden layers 1 input set and outpu layer. hidden layers has 1500 nodes each to train and test against MNIST handwritten Digit datasets.
 Also uses Convulution Neural Networks to compare 2 hidden layer with 4 against MNIST dataset.
-Also it has recurrency neural network against MNIST dataset.

 ## Getting Started